erfanghorbanee/Django-Shop/README.md

   - Multiple addresses per user with exactly one primary (DB-enforced partial unique constraint)
   - First address auto-set as primary
   - Safe primary switching (atomic demotion of previous primary)
-  - Cannot unset the only primary address (form validation)
-  - Cannot delete the only remaining address (domain exception)
+  - Cannot delete the only remaining address
   - Automatic promotion of a new primary (most recent address) after deleting the current one
+- Shopping Cart:
+  - Persistent carts for guests (session) and authenticated users; automatic merge on login
+  - Limit per item (`CART_MAX_ITEM_QTY` in `settings.py`)
+  - Cart icon in Navbar shows the total number of added items via `context processors`.
 - Use `pytest` + `pytest-django` and `model-bakery` for fast, expressive tests.

 ## Demo